wp-plugins/wp-nice-search/readme.txt

 == Description ==

 WP Nice Search plugin allows you searching in your site with ajax.

+= Featured =
+* Search using ajax to recieve results
+* Allow to display the featured icon, metapost info (author, date, taxonomy...)
+* Custom the search form

 = How to use =